-The evacuation order remains in effect for Tyndall Air Force Base and for now, personnel should remain at their safe locations until directed to return to base.
-If you are Air Force military or civilian personnel in need of assistance due to Hurricane Michael, please complete a needs assessment survey on AFPAAS.
+Several evacuation orders remain in effect for certain southeastern locations and for now, personnel should remain at their safe locations until directed to return to their bases.
+If you are Air Force military or civilian personnel in need of assistance due to Hurricane Dorian, please complete a needs assessment survey on AFPAAS.

 AFPAAS requires you to have access to the public Internet, using a personal or public computer or a smartphone with access to the Internet.
 You may log in using your Common Access Card, username and password or personal information.
 For assistance, family members can contact the AFPAAS Help Desk at 866-946-9183 (toll-free), 619-553-8167 or email email@example.com

 If you are unable to access the AFPAAS website from the link above and require help completing a Needs Assessment survey, please contact AFPC’s Personnel Readiness Center at (210) 565-2020 or toll-free at 800-435-9941.
 Another option is to complete a PDF-fillable Needs Assessment form.
 Download it HERE; email submission instructions are on the form.
 Impacted Airmen can also snap a picture of the form and text it to 210-627-8726.
 Regardless of the completion method you choose, you will be connected to the A&FRC nearest you within 24 hours for assistance.

 If you are NOT listed in AFPAAS as "Affected in the Geographical Area of Impact" by Hurricane Michael but require help completing a Needs Assessment survey, please contact AFPC’s Airman & Family Operations toll-free at 1-866-299-0596.